 One of the compulsory tasks for students is to compose different types of essay.
 They have advantages and difficulties, similarities and differences.
-Every essay type has a separate and exact objective.
+Every essay type (like a cause effect essay or descriptive essay) has a separate and exact objective.
 A narrative essay likewise differs from the rest.
 Its main objective is to reveal your or somebody’s else experience as a narrative story.
 It’s a kind of easy essay because you should simply tell a well-known story about the family, job, friends of yours.

 If it is deeply private this may cause certain difficulties in choosing narrative essay topics.
 Be careful with your feelings.
 The narrative assignment is one of the favorites amongst students.
 Commonly, it doesn’t induce any problems.
 This doesn’t mean that you won’t face any.
 The narrative project ought to be composed professionally.
-Under such condition, you can easily manage it.
+Under such condition, you can easily manage it (like you can easily answer the question how to do my math homework).

 Your narrative assignment should involve something personal and special, something you’ve experienced or coped with.
 A writer has multiple options to choose for the narrative project.
 One is free to write about: